iterorganization/IMAS-Validator/docs/source/usage.rst

 Validating rulesets
 -------------------

+You should provide:

+- IDS url
+- Names of rulesets to be applied (optional)
+- Whether or not to load the rulesets bundled with ids_validator (optional)
-Provide a list of rulesets, an ids url, a list of paths where to look for rulesets and whether or not to apply the generic ruleset.
+- Paths where to look for rule sets (optional)
+- Whether or not to apply the generic ruleset (optional)
+- Whether or not to drop into debugger for failed tests (optional)
+- Filter criteria (optional)

+You can also set the logging level of the ids_validator tool.
+This can be set to 'WARNING' (default) to get messages when something is potentially wrong, or it can be set to 'INFO' to get more information for debugging purposes

 .. code-block:: python